FYSETC/FYSETC-Voron-0/README.md

 3）We use 150W genuine brand new Meanwell power supply, which can provide a stable and reliable energy source for the machine and make the machine run more stable.
 The Raspberry Pi uses TOBSUN 5V 10A DC module for power supply.
 In addition to providing reliable power for the Raspberry Pi, it also facilitates your other power supply needs, such as cool light strips.

 4）Tornado hotend, check the features [here](https://github.com/FYSETC/FYSETC-Voron-0/blob/main/Tornado_hotend.md).
+(Please installation guide on our [youtube](https://www.youtube.com/watch?v=a5HArBp4h3s))

 5）Provide a complete set of crimped terminal wires, suitable in length, plug and play, and easy to use.